jnicolow/jnicolow.github.io/projects/pixel_annotation.md

 summary: "Python toolkit for pixel annotations"
 ---

 This is an open source pixel annotation tool written in Python.
-The tool allows you hand classify single pixels, use a flood fill tool, and/or a lasso tool.
-The code is available [here](https://github.com/jnicolow/Python-pixel-classification-tool) (and more information).
+This tool allows you to select pixels using flood fill, a lasso tool, and/or selecting single pixels.
+The code is available [here](https://github.com/jnicolow/Python-pixel-classification-tool) (along with more information).

 <img class="img-fluid" src="../img/pixel_annotation/example.jpg">